den-koch/youtube-selenium-bdd-ta/README.md

 - There is no code duplication at all.
 - Inner implementation of PO is hidden from tests.
 - Naming and Code Conventions should be followed.
+- At least one test should use "Scenario Outline" keyword and “Examples:” section.
+- Apply “Background” keyword for preconditions/recurrent steps.
+- Use filtering/regular expressions in Gherkin step definitions for parametrization and flexibility.